dsu-arl/base-go-programming-dojo/input-and-output/printing/DESCRIPTION.md

 2. Create a new file with the file extension `.go`.
 3. Write the Go code to print the text 'Hello World!'.h
 4. Open a terminal in VSCode and test your code with the commands `go build yourFile.go` and `./yourFile`.
-5. Verify your solution by running the command `cd /challenge` and `python verify /home/hacker/Documents/yourFile`
+5. Verify your solution by running the command `cd /challenge` and `./verify yourFile`